mingchen/docker-android-build-box/README.md

 ## Tags

-Use tag to sepecific a stable version rather than `latest` of docker image to avoid break your buid. e.g. `mingc/android-build-box:1.15.0`
+You can use a tag to a specific stable version, rather than `latest` of docker image, to avoid breaking your build.
+For example `mingc/android-build-box:1.15.0` or `mingc/android-build-box:v1.15.0`

+Note that versions `1.0.0` up to `1.17.0` included every single Build Tool version and every Android Platform version available.
+This generated large Docker images, around 5 GB.
+Newer versions of `android-build-box` only include a subset of the newest Android Tools, so the Docker images are smaller.

 ### 1.17.0